-Eastern AHSN is working with partners across the region to help clinicians diagnose asthma through the use of fractional exhaled nitric oxide (FeNO) testing.
+Eastern AHSN worked with partners across the region to help clinicians diagnose asthma through the use of fractional exhaled nitric oxide (FeNO) testing.

 A fractional exhaled nitric oxide (FeNO) test measures the level of nitric oxide in the exhaled breath and can help differentiate between allergic (eosinophilic) and non-allergic asthma.

 The test is non-invasive, easy to perform, and results are often available within seconds.
 It should be used alongside a patient’s own clinical history and other tests to support a diagnosis of asthma.